thomykay/dhbw-projectmanagement1/lesson-10 - roundup/lesson10 - slides.md

 ## Examples

-* Anti-Pattern: Design by committee: The result of having many contributors to a design, but no unifying vision
+* **Anti-Pattern "Design by committee"** - The result of having many contributors to a design, but no unifying vision
+* **SW Pattern "Facade"** - Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ---
 <!-- _backgroundColor:  LightGreen -->